zenml-io/mlstacks/gcp-airflow/README.md

 >
 >  You need to have your GCP credentials saved locally for the `apply` function to work.

-### Configuring your secrets

-To make the imported ZenML stack work, you'll have to create secrets that some stack components need.
-If you inspect the generated YAML file, you can figure out that one secret should be created:
-- `gcp_seldon_secret` - for allowing Seldon access to your GCS bucket.

-    - The cluster that Seldon is running on already has access to your buckets so you wouldn't need to supply any credentials here.
-    - Just create a dummy ZenML secret using this command:
-        ```
-        zenml secrets-manager secret register -s seldon_gs gcp_seldon_secret --rclone_config_gs_type="google cloud storage"
-        ```

 ## 🥧 Outputs

 The script, after running, outputs the following.
 | Output | Description |
 --- | ---
-gke-cluster-name | Name of the GKE cluster that is created.
-This is helpful when setting up `kubectl` access |
+gke-cluster-name | Name of the GKE cluster that is created as part of the Cloud Composer environment |
+airflow-uri | The URI to access the Airflow UI on GCP |
+dag-gcs-uri | The URI to the GCS bucket that the Cloud Composer environment uses.
+Upload the zip file created by ZenML to the DAGs folder here |
 gcs-bucket-path | The path of the GCS bucket.
 Useful while registering the artifact store|
-ingress-controller-name | Used for getting the ingress URL for the MLflow tracking server|
-ingress-controller-namespace | Used for getting the ingress URL for the MLflow tracking server|
-mlflow-tracking-URI | The URL for the MLflow tracking server |
-seldon-core-workload-namespace | Namespace in which seldon workloads will be created |
-seldon-base-url | The URL to use for your Seldon deployment |
+container-registry-URI | The GCP Container Registry URI |

 For outputs that are sensitive, you'll see that they are not shown directly on the logs.
 To view the full list of outputs, run the following command.